Option pricing under fast-varying long-memory stochastic volatility: The Stochastic Volatility Model

 where the stochastic volatility is

-and with $Z_t^\eps$ being the scaled fOU introduced in the previous section which is adapted to the Brownian motion $W_t$.
+and $Z_t^\eps$ is the scaled fOU introduced in the previous section, which is adapted to the Brownian motion $W_t$.
 Moreover, $W^*_t$ is a Brownian motion that is correlated to the stochastic volatility through

 where the Brownian motion $B_t$ is independent of $W_t$.